 Research Fellow, Department of Social Anthropology

-Sean is a Research Fellow at the Centre for Energy Ethics in the Department of Social Anthropology at the University of St Andrews.
-Since late-2018, Sean’s multidisciplinary research has focused on how financial professionals in Houston (Texas) conceptualize energy and value hydrocarbons.
-This ethnographic work explores the calculation of risk, the performance of financial expertise, and the ethical valuation of energy resources and extractive energy technologies in the United States.
-A key implication of Sean’s research is that the world of finance is central to the materialization of our collective energy and anthropogenic landscapes.
-Sean’s project is part of the larger Energy Ethics research project led by Dr Mette High and funded by the European Research Council.
+Sean is a Research Fellow at the Centre for Energy Ethics and in the Department of Social Anthropology at the University of St Andrews.
+Since late-2018, Sean’s research has focused on how financial professionals ethically and financially value energy.
+His ethnographic work explores the calculation of risk, the performance of financial expertise, the valuation of energy resources, and the integration of ESG into investment practices.

-Sean recently taught The Anthropology of Energy module (SA4064 – Winter 2021) in the Department of Social Anthropology with Dr Pauline Destrée, which was awarded a 2021 Golden Dandelion Prize for excellence in education for sustainable development.
+- The Anthropology of Energy (SA4064) in the Department of Social Anthropology with Dr Pauline Destrée, which was awarded a 2021 Golden Dandelion Prize for excellence in education for sustainable development.

 Before relocating to St Andrews, Sean was a Lecturer in Economic Geography at the University of Toronto’s Department of Geography (Mississauga campus) and an Assistant Adjunct Professor at Queen’s University’s School of Policy Studies.
 Sean has also been an Adjunct Professor in Queen’s University’s Department of Geography and Planning and Smith School of Business.

 Field, S. (in preparation).
 Carbon Capital: US Hydrocarbon Finance in an Anthropogenic Era.

 Field S. (in preparation).
 White Oil – Responsibility and the Corporeal Limits of Expertise in the US Energy Capital.